About Esto Wines

 Our family bought Camac’s dairy farm on Greenhill Road in September 1994 and kicked out all the cows (artistic licence).
 Henry and Pat, wine lovers from way back, followed the advice of their three sons and became grape growers.

-They planted Chardonnay, Sauvignon blanc, Sémillon and Pinot Gris at a time when the Adelaide Hills were hardly synonymous with wine.
+They planted Chardonnay, Sauvignon blanc, Sémillon and Shiraz at a time when the Adelaide Hills were hardly synonymous with wine.
 Truly, they were uncool before uncool was cool.

 Later on in the 90s, one of Alan’s neighbours decided to buck the trend and head not for the hills but far away, retiring instead by a river.
 Somewhere.